Going on placement

 Make sure you have an up-to-date passport.
 If not, then find out now to get a new passport or replace an out-of-date one.

 Remember you will need travel insurance.
 If you have any pre-existing medical conditions, you may need to pay a premium, so check.
-If you are a UK resident apply for your European Heath Insurance Card (EHIC).
-An EHIC will enable you to access state-provided healthcare in European Economic Area (EEA) countries at a reduced cost, or sometimes for free.
+If you are a UK resident apply for your UK Global Health Insurance Card (GHIC).
+You can use your card to access medically necessary state-provided healthcare when you're visiting an EU country.
 Applying for the card is free.
 Please note this is not a replacement for travel insurance, you will still need this.
 If you are not a UK national, there may be some restrictions in place in relation to countries in which you can receive treatment, so please check your country’s own agreements with other countries before travelling.

 If you have children and are intending to take them with you, remember students attending an overseas institution as part of their course will not generally be eligible for a Childcare Grant to cover childcare costs abroad, unless the overseas childcare providers are one of those approved under the Ministry of Defence accreditation scheme.
 Contact Student Finance England or other awarding agency for more information.